 This mung beans price analysis can be expanded to include a comprehensive list of countries within the region.

-Region | Countries Covered |
+| Region | Countries Covered |

-Asia Pacific | China, India, Indonesia, Pakistan, Bangladesh, Japan, Philippines, Vietnam, Thailand, South Korea, Malaysia, Nepal, Taiwan, Sri Lanka, Hongkong, Singapore, Australia, and New Zealand, among other Asian countries. |
+| Asia Pacific | China, India, Indonesia, Pakistan, Bangladesh, Japan, Philippines, Vietnam, Thailand, South Korea, Malaysia, Nepal, Taiwan, Sri Lanka, Hongkong, Singapore, Australia, and New Zealand, among other Asian countries. |

-Latin America's mung beans market is predominantly influenced by its rich natural reserves, particularly in countries like Chile and Brazil.
-However, political instability and inconsistent regulatory frameworks can lead to significant volatility in mung beans prices.
-Infrastructure challenges and logistical inefficiencies often impact the supply chain, affecting the region's ability to meet international demand consistently.
+Infrastructure challenges and logistical inefficiencies often impact the supply chain, affecting Latin America’s ability to meet international demand consistently.
 Moreover, the mung beans price index, economic fluctuations, and currency devaluation are critical factors that need to be considered when analyzing mung beans pricing trends in this region.

 This comprehensive review can be extended to include specific countries within Latin America.

-Region | Countries Covered |
+| Region | Countries Covered |

-Latin America | Brazil, Mexico, Argentina, Columbia, Chile, Ecuador, and Peru, among other Latin American countries. |
+| Latin America | Brazil, Mexico, Argentina, Columbia, Chile, Ecuador, and Peru, among other Latin American countries. |

-IMARC's latest publication, “Mung Beans Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition,” presents a detailed examination of the mung beans market, providing insights into both global and regional trends that are shaping prices.
+IMARC's latest publication, “Mung Beans Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2026 Edition,” presents a detailed examination of the mung beans market, providing insights into both global and regional trends that are shaping prices.
 This report delves into the spot price of mung beans at major ports and analyzes the composition of prices, including FOB and CIF terms.
 It also presents detailed mung beans prices trend analysis by region, covering North America, Europe, Asia Pacific, Latin America, and Middle East and Africa.
 The factors affecting mung beans pricing, such as the dynamics of supply and demand, geopolitical influences, and sector-specific developments, are thoroughly explored.
 This comprehensive report helps stakeholders stay informed with the latest market news, regulatory updates, and technological progress, facilitating informed strategic decision-making and forecasting.

-Mung beans, scientifically also known as Vigna radiata are tiny pods that are green in color and largely cultivated and consumed throughout the world.
+Mung beans, scientifically known as Vigna radiata, are tiny pods that are green in color and largely cultivated and consumed throughout the world.
 They have been cultivated in India since time immemorial and form part of the staple diet of many Asians.
 As a result, they are gaining immense traction across the globe due to their rich nutritional profile comprising proteins, fiber antioxidants, vitamins, and minerals.

 The broad applicability of mung beans makes them suitable for different culinary practices.
 Mung beans can be eaten whole split or ground to give flour.
 For instance, soups, stews, and curries mostly contain whole mung beans.
 People like sprouted mung bean salads and stir fry because these foods are crunchy and tender.